FlyMemoryLab-WashU/Tethering-Stage/README.md

-# This guide provides instructions for building the inexpensive tethering stage
+# Instructions for building the inexpensive tethering stage

 ---